wp-plugins/synved-shortcodes/readme.txt

 Just use the intuitive shortcode editor to create a message box, error box or warning message on your site.
 Or create multi-column layouts, a fancy button, a highly stylized link card, a list of items with icons (like a feature list), or combine multiple nested shortcodes to create for instance a list of links or a list of buttons and much more.

+The shortcode editor presents a very intuitive and easy to use interface, with many built-in presets that make inserting many commonly needed default shortcodes in your posts/pages a breeze!
+If you want you can also get [over 30+ extra useful amazing presets](http://synved.com/product/wordpress-shortcodes-extra-presets/) for covering almost all needs.

 = Features =
 * 20+ shortcodes and different elements!
 * Create tabs, sections/accordions, layout, lists, links, buttons and more!
-* Tabs are SEO friendly and work flawlessly without JavaScript!
+* Tabs are **SEO friendly** and work flawlessly without JavaScript!
 * Fully WordPress compliant, using latest standards
 * Quick and easy to use shortcode editor **with instant previews**
 * Shortcode editor allows for easy insertion in posts/pages!
+* The shortcode editor has full support for default presets and you can get [many extra useful presets](http://synved.com/product/wordpress-shortcodes-extra-presets/)
 * Layout shortcodes allow for tight content organization
 * Link shortcodes make importing and exporting content across sites much more reliable
-* Link shortcodes support a simple to use but *powerful template system* to tweak what is displayed and how it looks
+* Links support a simple to use but *powerful template system* to tweak what is displayed and how it looks
 * The custom template system makes it extremely easy to create custom **author and post cards** with thumbnails
 * Many parameters for ultimate customization
 * All parameters are documented in detail in the shortcode editor